sterinaldi/FIGARO/docs/source/index.rst

 | This page contains the documentation for FIGARO, along with a brief description of how to use it in your research project.
 Please refer to the `GitHub repository <https://github.com/sterinaldi/FIGARO>`_ for bug reports (extremely appreciated) or issues.
 | If you're curious about the other projects I'm working on or if you want to get in touch with me, feel free to visit `my website <https://sterinaldi.github.io>`_!

+Statement of need
+^^^^^^^^^^^^^^^^^^
+| FIGARO is an inference code designed to estimate multivariate probability densities given samples from an unknown distribution using a Dirichlet Process Gaussian Mixture Model (DPGMM) as nonparameteric model, and to perform hierarchical non-parametric inferences: in this case, the model used is (H)DPGMM, described in [Rinaldi & Del Pozzo (2022a)](https://ui.adsabs.harvard.edu/abs/2022MNRAS.509.5454R/abstract).
+| This code, originally developed in the context of black hole population studies using gravitational-wave observations, take as input generic data and therefore it can be applied to a variety of studies beyond gravitational wave populations.

 .. toctree::
    :maxdepth: 1
    :caption: Contents: